How To Celebrate St Andrew’s Day

 Those are the legends that link the saint with Scotland but how do we celebrate St Andrew’s Day?

 The 30th November is a national holiday but more importantly, it’s a chance to embrace being Scottish.
 That includes everybody with Scottish roots too!
 At Edinburgh Castle, entrance is free for the day although tickets must be booked in advance.
-If you’re in Scotland and want to experience a lively St Andrew’s Day then join the Dundee Hooley!
+If you’re in Scotland and want to celebrate St Andrew’s Day in style, then there are plenty of events to be found here!

 There will be ceilidhs, concerts, torch parades and whisky tastings up and down the country.
 You don’t need to join one of the big parties in Edinburgh, Glasdow or St Andrews itself though.
 It’s perfectly acceptable to celebrate St Andrew’s Day in your own way!